imaginaryusername/spec/getblocktemplate2.md

 ## Motivation

 Stratum and getblocktemplate both suck.
-Statum has come to dominate the mining industry today due to being far more optimized than getblocktemplate.
+Stratum has come to dominate the mining industry today due to being far more optimized than getblocktemplate.
 However, it only allows for centralized pooled mining and has resulted in enormous centralization of the mining industry.
 Getblocktemplate offers some limited ability to mine decentralized but it is so unoptimized nobody uses it.

 ## Design rationale

 `getblocktemplate2` will use protocol buffers over a gRPC API.
-We choose this because it uses a binary encoding which can be much more compact than both statum and getblocktemplate.
+We choose this because it uses a binary encoding which can be much more compact than both stratum and getblocktemplate.
 At the time stratum was created, protobuf was still new and not well supported.
 Today protobuf is ubiquitious and there are libraries in nearly every language.
 Many tools also exists to marshal protobuf to JSON for easy human readability.

 ## Specification